CryptoMorin/XSeries/README.md

 > [!IMPORTANT]
 > Don't forget to add `api-version: "1.13"` to your **plugin.yml**.
 > This will not prevent your plugin from working even if the server is not using Minecraft v1.13
+> This is only required if you want to use one of the XBase/XModule classes.

 > [!CAUTION]
 > Make sure to [shade](https://github.com/CryptoMorin/XSeries?tab=readme-ov-file#shading)